ilan-g/GenAI-Workshop/README.md

 ## Where Do We Use NER?

 NER is the superhero of information extraction.
-It shines in summarizing news, finding key figures in history, organizing business data, and even analyzing social media sentiments.
+It shines in finding key figures in history, organizing business data, and even analyzing social media sentiments.
 Anywhere there's a sea of text and important details, NER steps in.

 ## How Do We Use NER?